m00qek/utest/docs/how-to/strict-mode.md

 - Seed data and behaviour for the mock: [How-to: Mock a module with mock.inject()](mock-inject.md)
 - Apply strict mode globally across a patch: [How-to: Patch global state with mock.global.patch()](mock-global-patch.md)
 - Write a proxy that enforces its own invariants: [How-to: Write a custom proxy](custom-proxy.md)
+- Why strict mode exists and its trade-offs: [About strict mode](../explanation/strict-mode.md)